-The people who will be caring for you during your drug therapy have prepared this guide to help answer your questions and prepare you for your visits.
+The people who will be caring for you in our Chemotherapy & Infusion Centers have prepared this guide to help answer your questions and prepare you for your visits.

 Knowing what to expect can help relieve worry and help you feel in control.
 Please let us know if you have questions.
 We are here to help with your needs and concerns.